Advertiser disclosure

 Mutual funds are also groups of stocks that you can buy into but they are actively managed and rather than following an index, they follow a set of objectives set forth by the company.
 For example, the fund may only invest in growth companies.
 Or perhaps income is the objective so it will only invest in dividend stocks.

 Of course, you can also invest in individual stocks.
-There are increasing numbers of options that have swung open doors to a new generation of investors — letting you get started with as little as $1 and offering platforms with no trade commissions that are the norm.
+There are increasing numbers of options that have swung open doors to a new generation of investors — letting you get started with as little as $1 without routine commissions to buy or sell.

 The Robinhood app changed the industry forever by bringing commission-free stock trading to the masses.
-They have been so successful they’ve disrupted the entire investing industry and forced all of the best online brokers to follow suit and drop trading commissions.
+They have been so successful they’ve disrupted the entire investing industry and forced all long-time brokers to follow suit and drop trading commissions.

 Beginner-friendly